Tag Archives: American revolution

 The attack was supposed to work this way: a sea landing at Moulton’s hill. two side actions, SA, at the fronts of the Colonial defenses, and a sweeping main attack, MA, at the edge.

-Unfortunately landing the troops and forming them up took longer than expected, and this allowed more Colonials to show up and fix some of the more-glaring errors of their defense.
-The British discovered they had trouble mustering into an appropriate line for attack because colonials positioned themselves in Charlestown and took potshots at the officers.
-Meanwhile, the Continentals build up the left side of their redoubt (the side the British wished to attack).
-The colonials built triangular sub forts (Friches) at both sides of the trench, somewhat in front, and built a rail fence-from the hill to the sea on the left (north) side somewhat behind.
-The British naval commander wasted yet more time with a cannon barrage from his ships in the harbor.
-The barrage managed to kill only one colonial, decapitated by a cannon-ball, while the colonials built more defenses and did more sniper shooting.
-Col. Stark of the colonials put up shot markers at 100 feet from the fence and passed the now-famous instruction: don’t shoot till you see the whites of their eyes.
-The assumption is that, at 50 to 100 feet, colonial shooters would not miss while any British who passed the fence would be taken out by the defenders on Bunker Hill.
+Landing the British troops and forming them up took longer than expected, as often happens, and during this time, more Colonials showed up, and some of them took pot-shots at the British officers.
+What’s more, the rebels began to fix the more-glaring flaws in their defenses.
+Potshots from Charlestown windows slowed British efforts at mustering into an appropriate line while the Continentals built up the left (north) side of their redoubt — the side the British wished to attack.
+The colonials added triangular sub forts (Friches) at both sides of their square trench, somewhat in front, and added a wooden fence rail from the hill to the sea somewhat behind.
+The British naval commander wasted yet more time with a cannon barrage from his ships.
+He imagined he was softening the defense, but the barrage managed to kill only one colonial, decapitated by a cannon-ball, while providing time for the colonials to build their friches and fence, and allowing for more sniper work.
+Col. Stark put colonials at the sense with shot markers at 100 feet in front.
+He then passed the now-famous instruction: don’t shoot till they passed these markers and you see the whites of their eyes.
+He needed to preserve ammunition, and assumed that, at 50 to 100 feet, his colonials would not miss, and could fall back.
+Any British who passed the fence would be taken out by defenders shooting down from Bunker Hill, or up from the hole.

 The second attack at Breeds Hill